The best TV shows to watch on NOW TV

 Watchmen

 Alan Moore and Dave Gibbons’s 1987 graphic novel will get a well timed, twisted sequel courtesy of Misplaced co-creator Damon Lindelof.
-The sequence lately concluded to crucial acclaim, with our very personal sci-fi editor saying: “It’s a significant achievement for Lindelof and his team to have made something so original out of a decades-old IP.”
+The collection lately concluded to vital acclaim, with our very personal sci-fi editor saying: “It’s a significant achievement for Lindelof and his team to have made something so original out of a decades-old IP.”
 Watch on NOW TV

 Sally4Ever

-Sally4Ever is the newest critically acclaimed sitcom from the thoughts of writer-director Julia Davis, selecting up the award for Finest Scripted Comedy on the 2019 tv BAFTAs.
-The sequence follows Sally (Catherine Shepherd), who finds herself bored by a quiet suburban life along with her boyfriend, so she embarks on an thrilling affair with seductive actress Emma (Davis).
+Sally4Ever is the most recent critically acclaimed sitcom from the thoughts of writer-director Julia Davis, selecting up the award for Greatest Scripted Comedy on the 2019 tv BAFTAs.
+The collection follows Sally (Catherine Shepherd), who finds herself bored by a quiet suburban life along with her boyfriend, so she embarks on an thrilling affair with seductive actress Emma (Davis).
 Watch on NOW TV

 The Handmaid’s Story

-This tough-hitting drama sequence is predicated on Margaret Atwood’s novel of the identical title and stars Elisabeth Moss in a powerhouse lead efficiency.
-The darkish world of The Handmaid’s Story sees america became a totalitarian regime the place the few remaining fertile girls are subjugated and horrifically abused.
-Moss performs June, now generally known as Offred, whose robust will makes her a risk to the brand new world order.
+This difficult-hitting drama collection is predicated on Margaret Atwood’s novel of the identical title and stars Elisabeth Moss in a powerhouse lead efficiency.
+The darkish world of The Handmaid’s Story sees the US become a totalitarian regime the place the few remaining fertile ladies are subjugated and horrifically abused.
+Moss performs June, now generally known as Offred, whose sturdy will makes her a risk to the brand new world order.
 Watch on NOW TV

 Silicon Valley